-Neighborhood Program funds will be used by the SFMTA to implement quick and effective near-term traffic calming measures at locations in District 11 at the request of District 11 Supervisor and Transportation Authority Board Member Ahsha Safai.
-Outreach from the Excelsior Neighborhood Traffic Calming Project and Excelsior Neighborhood Strategy will help determine what improvements will be made.
+Neighborhood Program funds are being used by the SFMTA to implement quick and effective near-term traffic calming measures at locations in District 11 at the request of District 11 Supervisor and Transportation Authority Board Member Ahsha Safai.
+Outreach from the Excelsior Neighborhood Traffic Calming Project and Excelsior Neighborhood Strategy helped determine what improvements to make.

-Specific locations and improvement types will be determined in collaboration with the District 11 Supervisor's Office and will be based on technical factors, such as feasibility and proximity to schools, as well as community input.
-The budget could cover the following:
+Specific locations and improvement types were determined in collaboration with the District 11 Supervisor's Office and based on technical factors, such as feasibility, documented safety issues, and proximity to community assets like schools and parks.

 Timeline & Status

-Implementation is expected to be complete by summer 2019.
+Implementation is expected to be complete by spring 2023.

 Cost & Funding